AlexSD92/simon_game/readme.md

 ## Strategy

 Design a site with a focused style that does not distract from the Simon Says game.
-Consistent fonts, feedback sounds and colors will be used throughout the design for a visual appea and simplicity.
+Consistent fonts, feedback sounds and colors will be used throughout the design for a visual appeal and simplicity.

 ## Scope